MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-data-transform.md

 ---
-title: How to transform and subset data in RevoScaleR (Machine Learning Server)
+title: "How to transform and subset data in RevoScaleR (Machine Learning Server) "
-description: How to manipulate and transform data in RevoScaleR.
+description: "How to manipulate and transform data in RevoScaleR."
 keywords:
-author: dphansen
+author: "dphansen"
-ms.author: davidph
+ms.author: "davidph"
-manager: cgronlun
+manager: "cgronlun"
 ms.date: 06/04/2017
-ms.topic: how-to
+ms.topic: "how-to"
-ms.prod: mlserver
+ms.prod: "mlserver"
-#ROBOTS:
+#ROBOTS: ""
-#audience:
+#audience: ""
-#ms.devlang:
+#ms.devlang: ""
-#ms.reviewer:
+#ms.reviewer: ""
-#ms.suite:
+#ms.suite: ""
-#ms.tgt_pltfrm:
+#ms.tgt_pltfrm: ""
-#ms.technology:
+#ms.technology: ""
-#ms.custom:
+#ms.custom: ""
 ---

 # How to transform and subset data using RevoScaleR